-Citizen Participation for Environmental Reviews
+Community Participation for Environmental Reviews

-In accordance with the provisions of 24 CFR Part 58, the LACDA has assumed from HUD the role of "Responsible Entity" for certain federally funded programs within the County of Los Angeles.
+The LACDA has assumed from HUD the role of "Responsible Entity" for certain federally funded programs within the County of Los Angeles.
 As a "Responsible Entity," the LACDA must assume the responsibility for environmental review, decision-making, and action that would otherwise apply to HUD under the National Environmental Policy Act of 1969 (NEPA) and other provisions of law that further the purposes of NEPA.